 Mr. Martin Turchin, a member of our Board of Directors is a non-executive/non-director Vice Chairman of CB Richard Ellis ("CBRE").
-Through an arrangement with CBRE and its predecessor, Insignia/ESG, Inc. that has been in place since 1985, Turchin & Associates, an entity owned by Mr. Turchin (95%) and his son (5%), participates in brokerage activities for which CBRE is retained as leasing agent, some of which involve leases for space within buildings owned by Boston Properties.
+Through an arrangement with CBRE and its predecessor, Insignia/ESG, Inc. that has been in place since 1985, Mr. Turchin and Turchin & Associates, an entity owned by Mr. Turchin (95%) and his son (5%), participate in brokerage activities for which CBRE is retained as leasing agent, some of which involve leases for space within buildings owned by Boston Properties.
 Additionally, Mr. Turchin's son is employed by CBRE and works on transactions for which CBRE earns commission income from Boston Properties.
 Mr. Turchin's son's compensation from CBRE is in the form of salary and bonus, neither of which is directly tied to CBRE's transactions with Boston Properties.
-For the years ended December 31, 2003, 2002 and 2001, Mr. Turchin, through Turchin & Associates, received commission income of approximately \$169,000, \$116,000 and \$943,000, respectively, from commissions earned by CBRE and its predecessor, Insignia/ESG, Inc., from Boston Properties.
-Pursuant to its arrangement with CBRE, Turchin & Associates has confirmed to Boston Properties that it is paid on the same basis with respect to properties owned by Boston Properties as it is with respect to properties owned by other clients of CBRE.
+For the years ended December 31, 2004, 2003 and 2002, Mr. Turchin, directly and through Turchin & Associates, received commission income of approximately \$220,000, \$169,000 and \$116,000, respectively, from commissions earned by CBRE and its predecessor, Insignia/ESG, Inc., from Boston Properties.
+Pursuant to its arrangement with CBRE, Mr. Turchin has confirmed to Boston Properties that he and Turchin & Associates are paid on the same basis with respect to properties owned by Boston Properties as they are with respect to properties owned by other clients of CBRE.
 Mr. Turchin does not participate in any discussions or other activities relating to our contractual arrangements with CBRE either in his capacity as a member of our Board of Directors or as a Vice Chairman of CBRE.